Miss USA 1994

 Miss USA 1994 was the 43rd Miss USA pageant, televised live from the South Padre Island Convention Centre on South Padre Island, Texas on February 11, 1994.
 At the conclusion of the final competition, Lu Parker of South Carolina was crowned by outgoing titleholder Kenya Moore of Michigan.

-The pageant was hosted by Bob Goen for the first of three years replacing Dick Clark, with color commentary by Arthel Neville and a special guest appearance by Laura Harring, Miss USA 1985.
+The pageant was hosted by Bob Goen for the first of three years, replacing Dick Clark, with color commentary by Arthel Neville and a special guest appearance by Laura Harring, Miss USA 1985.
 Entertainment was provided by Doug Stone.
-During the live broadcast, the organizers of that year's Miss Universe pageant held in Manila, Philippines were introduced during the show along with that country's representative to said international competition, Charlene Bonin Gonzales, Miss Philippines 1994.
+During the live broadcast, the organizers of that year's Miss Universe pageant, which would be held in Manila, Philippines, were introduced during the show, along with that country's representative to said international competition, Charlene Gonzales, Binibining Pilipinas Universe 1994.